 This macro determines if SQLite creates databases with the auto_vacuum flag set by default to OFF (0), FULL (1), or INCREMENTAL (2).
 The default value is 0 meaning that databases are created with auto-vacuum turned off.
 In any case the compile-time default may be overridden by the PRAGMA auto_vacuum command.

-This macro sets the default size of the page-cache for each attached database, in pages.
-This can be overridden by the PRAGMA cache_size command.
-The default value is 2000.
+This macro sets the default maximum size of the page-cache for each attached database.
+A positive value means that the limit is N page.
+If N is negative that means to limit the cache size to -N*1024 bytes.
+The suggested maximum cache size can be overridden by the PRAGMA cache_size command.
+The default value is -2000, which translates into a maximum of 2048000 bytes per cache.

 SQLITE_DEFAULT_FILE_FORMAT=<1 or 4>